Moddable-OpenSource/moddable/documentation/devices/esp32.md

     If you do not already have CMake or Python, the installer will also prompt you to download and install those tools (you should do so if needed).

-    If you choose to close the ESP-IDF, select the `v4.3.2 (release version)` of the esp-idf.
+    If you choose to clone the ESP-IDF, select the `v4.3.2 (release version)` of the esp-idf.

 2. If you did not clone the ESP-IDF during the ESP-IDF Tools installation, clone the v4.3.2 tag of the `ESP-IDF` Github repository into your `~/esp32` directory.
 Make sure to specify the `--recursive` option.
 For instance, in **Git Bash**: